google/WebFundamentals/src/content/en/fundamentals/native-hardware/capturing-images/index.md

       }
     </script>

-This example finds the first file that has an image MIME type, but you could also handle multiple images being selected/pasted/dropped at once.
+This example finds the first file that has an image MIME type, but it could also handle multiple images being selected/pasted/dropped at once.

 Once you have access to the file you can do anything you want with it.
 For